 This takes a tremendous amount of willpower, that even the strongest people sometimes can’t do.

-So, that’s why baby steps is the way to go.
-This honestly ensures that you stick to your goals and makes it easy enough to follow every day.
+So, that’s why baby steps are the way to go.
+They help you stick to your goals and make it easier to follow every day.

 It also takes some of the pressure off you.
 When we set unrealistic goals, we put way too much pressure on ourselves.
 This just makes the whole process very unenjoyable.
 But baby steps actually make setting and achieving goals a fun process.
 You get to focus on one goal at a time and eventually master it.

-This way you can add in more goals and slowly change your lifestyle for the better.
+This way you can add in more self-care goals and slowly change your lifestyle for the better.

 Start with One Goal

-Think about all the things you want to start doing to add into your daily routine.
+Think about all the things you want to start doing to add to your daily routine.

 You can even write down a list of all your goals.
-And go through and number each goal, with number one being the first one you want to start with.
+Then go through and number each goal.
+Number one being the first one you want to start with.

-Starting with your biggest goal is a good idea because it's most likely the one you can't stop thinking about most of the time.
+Starting with your biggest goal is a good idea because it's most likely the one you think about most of the time.

-And if you can start doing this thing daily, you'll quickly start to feel much better about each day and motivated to keep going.
-After this one becomes a habit you can then focus on the next item on the list.
+When you can start doing this thing daily, you'll quickly start to feel much better about each day.
+This helps motivate you to keep going.
+After this one becomes a habit, you can then focus on the next item on the list.

 Carve out the Same Time Every Day

-To develop a habit, doing it at the same time every day will make it stick because your internal clock will just know when to work on it.
+To develop a habit, doing it at the same time every day will help it stick.
+Your internal clock will start to know when to work on it.

 - Figure out what time of day works best for your schedule.

 If you want to start working out, it might be best for you to set a time in the morning before your day starts.

-I’ve personally found working out later in the day a challenge, just because there are more things to distract me and a lot of things tend to come up later in the day.
+I’ve personally found working out later in the day a challenge.
+There are more things to distract me and a lot of things tend to come up later in the day.